 How to Write Mobile-First Content

 Don’t let the obvious constraints of a mobile phone fool you.
-In a study by Pew Research Centre, it was found that nearly 85% of Americans are internet users with 67% of them being smartphone users.
+A study by Pew Research Centre found that nearly 89% of Americans are internet users with 67% of them being smartphone users.

 Just compare user experience of a blog on your laptop with your phone browser.
 You immediately notice a few, but obvious constraints about your phone: